mighty-gerbils/gerbil/doc/r7rs.md

 ## Implementation Restrictions

-- The `define-library` can appear at most once per file module;
+- The `define-library` can appear at most once per library module and the library id must match the id of the enclosing module.
-  it is also not supported in top scope, as it does not make sense with Gerbil module semantics.

 - The following procedures from `(scheme base)` are not implemented:
 ```